Michigan Sports Betting: Best Legal Michigan Sportsbooks

 The MGCB has put measures into place to assist individuals with gambling problems.
 The Disassociated Persons List was developed to allow participants to voluntarily ban themselves from gambling at casinos in the state of Michigan.

-Similarly, the Responsible Gambling Database houses a list of individuals who voluntarily prohibit themselves from betting online at Michigan betting sites.
+Similarly, the Responsible Gambling Database houses a list of individuals who voluntarily prohibit themselves from betting online at sportsbooks in Michigan.

 Legal U.S. sports betting markets